Whipworm Treatment for Dogs

 When dogs ingest whipworm eggs from a contaminated environment, they can become infected with whipworms (Trichuris vulpis).
-Many whipworm infections may not have obvious clinical signs, but you may notice:1
+Many whipworm infections in dogs may not have obvious clinical signs, but you may notice:1

 - Bloody diarrhea